-WASHINGTON, D.C. – Congressman G. K. Butterfield (NC-01) today released the following statement regarding the United States District Court for the Middle District of North Carolina ruling on North Carolina’s Congressional district map:
+WASHINGTON, DC – Congressman G. K. Butterfield (NC-01) today released the following statement regarding the United States District Court for the Middle District of North Carolina ruling on North Carolina’s Congressional district map:

-WASHINGTON, D.C. – Congressman G. K. Butterfield (NC-01) today released the following statement after the Republican tax bill, H.R.
+WASHINGTON, DC – Congressman G. K. Butterfield (NC-01) today released the following statement after the Republican tax bill, H.R.
 1, passed the House of Representatives: